Nice to meet you.

 • Masked language modeling: Encoders can derive context from previous words in a sentence to identify missing words.
 Gated RNNs and LSTMs have a shorter reference window, which prevents them from flowing backward and learning the importance of certain words.
 But encoders use the concept of “backpropagation” to understand words and produce output.

-• Bidirectional: Not only does the encoder derive meaning from the generated word, it also tends to all the words and their contextual meaning in relation to the current word.
+• Bidirectional: Not only does the encoder derive meaning from the generated word, it also tends to all the words and their contextual bond with current word.
 This makes encoders better than RNNs and LSTMs, which are unidirectional feedforward models.

 • Sequence classification: Encoders can process sequence transduction, sequence-to-sequence, word-to-sequence, and sequence-to-word problems.
 It maps the input sequence to a numerical representation to classify the output.